lindavr/Docs/readme.md

 #### Step-by-step

-When you're ready to embark on submitting a Pull Request, refer to the following articles for guidance on the tools and processes you will need along the way:
+When you're ready to embark on creating a local repository and submitting a Pull Request, refer to the following articles for detailed guidance on the tools and processes you will need along the way:

 1. First read the [Style and voice article](./ContributorGuide/style-and-voice.md)
-2. Then do the one-time [Tools and setup steps for authoring in GitHub](./ContributorGuide/tools-and-setup.md)
+2. Then complete the one-time [Install and setup tools for authoring GitHub content locally](./ContributorGuide/tools-and-setup.md)
 3. [Git commands for creating a new article or updating an existing article](./ContributorGuide/git-commands-for-master.md) will guide you in creating your Pull Request
 4. Read [Retire or rename an article](./ContributorGuide/retire-or-rename-an-article.md) if you think a particular article should be removed from publishing
 5. Microsoft employees should also read [Pull request etiquette and best practices for Microsoft internal contributors](./ContributorGuide/contributor-guide-pull-request-etiquette.md)